-- 50. Implement and monitor department and organizational data and information system security policies - 51.
-Recommend elements that must be included in the design of audit trails and data quality management programs - 52.
-Recommend elements that should be included in the design of risk assessment, contingency planning, and data recovery procedures - 53.
-Manage human resources to facilitate staff recruitment, retention, and supervision - 54.
+- 51. Recommend elements that must be included in the design of audit trails and data quality management programs - 52.
+Recommend elements that should be included in the design of risk assessment, contingency planning, and data recovery procedures - Manage human resources to facilitate staff recruitment, retention, and supervision - 54.
 Ensure compliance with employment laws - 55.
 Develop and implement staff orientation and training programs - 56.
 Develop productivity standards for health information functions - 57.
 Monitor staffing levels and productivity, and provide feedback to staff regarding performance - 58.
 Benchmark staff performance data incorporating labor analytics